Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 In the summer of 2009, Carlo Tevez left United for City, leading City to put a billboard in town welcoming him to Manchester.
 That led Ferguson to call city a “small club with a small mentality,” and also United’s “noisy neighbors.”

 United, meanwhile, signed Michael Owen, formerly of hated Liverpool and known for injuries — a move not met with glee by United supporters.
 Naturally, both players would be highly involved in a classic derby months later.
+Check out the Fan Zone broadcast of thisthatone!

 That season City and United played four times, including twice in the League Cup semis, with United winning three via goals in injury time — also known as “Fergie time.”